 The railways were the cutting edge of civilization, after all.
 They brought opportunity and riches.
 But they also set plenty of noses out of joint, from landowners who didn’t want to sell, to Native Americans, and even to rival businessmen.

 “I honestly don’t know.
 It could be nothing.
-Maybe the work crew I have isn’t happy?
+Maybe the work crew I have isn’t happy.
 But I need a man I can trust to look into it.
 And to keep everyone safe.”

 “And the work moving ahead?”
 Wade said steadily.

 Frederick Hayes held his gaze for a moment.
-His face was that serious, unreadable line—before he suddenly broke into a grin.
+His face had that serious, unreadable line—before he suddenly broke into a grin.
 “Well yes of course, that too.”

 This sounded like a lot.
 More than the simple, straightforward job that Wade had been after.